home-assistant/home-assistant.io/source/_components/fan.template.markdown

 ---

-The `template` platform creates fans that combine components and provides the ability to run scripts or invoke services for each of the turn_on, turn_off, set_speed, and set_oscillating commands of a fan.
+The `template` platform creates fans that combine components and provides the ability to run scripts or invoke services for each of the turn_on, turn_off, set_speed, set_oscillating, and set_direction commands of a fan.

 To enable Template Fans in your installation, add the following to your `configuration.yaml` file: